25 Hidden Places You Can't See on Google Maps or Google Street View

 Even though we can't see it, Jeannette Island is located in the East Siberian Sea, and it is thought that the island contains a Russian military base that someone doesn't want you to see.

-2. Arial Castro's house - Cleveland, Ohio
+2. Ariel Castro's house - Cleveland, Ohio

 Sometimes someone does something so abhorrent that the site of their crime should be hidden forever.
-Such is the case of Arial Castro, the man who kept three young women captive in his home in Cleveland for a decade.
+Such is the case of Ariel Castro, the man who kept three young women captive in his home in Cleveland for a decade.